 Mayor Nirenberg presented a Proclamation for the First Friday Network's Home Health Care and Hospice Month.
-He noted that the Network Members consisted of individuals, agencies, and organizations that provide services to seniors in the community and home care and hospice professionals play a major role in helping patients live independently in the comfort of their own home.
+He noted that the Home Health Care Network Members consisted of individuals, agencies, and organizations that provide services to seniors in the community.
+Home care and hospice professionals play a major role in helping patients live independently in the comfort of their own home.